 Health benefits of Chives:

-100 grams of chives will provide you with roughly 145% of the recommended daily dose of Vitamin A. This demonstrates what a powerhouse chives is when it comes to nutritional value.
+100 grams of chives will provide you with roughly 145% of the recommended daily dose of Vitamin A. This demonstrates what a powerhouse chives are when it comes to nutritional value.

 - Chives contains vitamins A and C as well as vitamin KIs mineral rich and contains calcium, magnesium and potassium